zhuy16/learning_notes/0_OptimizedWorkingEnvironment.md

 **sublime text (for editing code and control the style)**

-make the best development evironment for my work.
+These above make the best development evironment for my work.

 # conda installation and environment setup on a local computer